s2-thalavai/data-structures-and-algorithms-practices/README.md

 These structures, such as arrays, linked lists, stacks, queues, trees, and graphs, are fundamental for developing effective algorithms.

-Languages like Python, C++, and Java offer built-in data structures, simplifying their use in programming.
+Languages like Python, Javascript, and Java offer built-in data structures, simplifying their use in programming.

 ![alt text](image.png)